hugorogz/GoogleMaps-Recharts/README.md

 - Populate map with src/countriesDictionary.json
 - On select/hover map markers, display numerical data in infoWindow of that location
-- Plot a bar chart with the data of selected Country
+- When click on a country marker, plot a bar chart with the data of selected Country
-- data samples is in dataSet.json
+- Data samples are in dataSet.json

 ## Available Scripts